johnblakey/rivers-simple-frontend/README.md

 Simple HTML, CSS, TypeScript for rivers website <https://rivers.johnblakey.org/>

-## TODO

-- Create production version that is minified

-## Local Testing Google Cloud Login

-- Login for Cloud Code repo with river-level-0 | use VS Code menu to authenticate then choose the project name
-- $ gcloud auth login
-- Adjust to river-level-0 project
-- Login to Google Cloud CLI Application Default Credentials (ADC) to enable Datastore connection
-- $ gcloud auth login --update-adc
-- See instructions below for compiling and running the app

 ## Setup TypeScript Project

 Summary: plan to use the MDN recommended toolchain and coding style for beginners